mdl0100/12_screaming_bots/README.md

+# Summary
-# This was a project idea to Build and Train a chatbot on the 1996 Wes Craven film Scream.
+This project idea is to build and train several chatbots based on the characters from 1996 Wes Craven film Scream.

 ### Files
 | name  |file   |